FastNetMon Advanced integration with Cloudflare Magic Transit scrubbing centre

 sudo fcli set blackhole 1.2.3.4

-And then to unblock list all blocked hosts with their UUIDs:
+And then to unblock the list of all blocked hosts with their UUIDs:

 sudo fcli show blackhole